SarahJD3/Avian_Influenza/README.md

 - **Nucleotide and Protein Comparison**: (Nucleotide Not Yet Implemented in Main)
   - The Nucleotide Comparison feature is designed to compare genetic sequences between H5 strains to detect conserved regions and mutations.
 It will identify SNPs (single nucleotide polymorphisms) and differences in nucleotide composition to assess genetic variation and potential functional changes.
   - The Amino Acid Comparison feature will focus on protein-level differences among H5 strains.
 It will help us analyze mutations that could impact protein structure, function, and host adaptation.
 We plan to evaluate amino acid substitutions, hydrophobicity, and potential effects on viral fitness and virulence.
-- **Interactive Choropleth Map**: The Choropleth map shows the yearly cases of highly pathogenic Avian strains of influenza in wildlife in the US.
+- **Interactive Choropleth Map**: The animal choropleth map shows the yearly cases of highly pathogenic Avian strains of influenza in wildlife in the US.
-  - (Not Yet Implemented) The map will include human cases of H5 Influenza in the US as well as strain data.
+  - The human choropleth map shows human cases of H5 strains since 2024.

 ## Installation